A Guide to Parking Tickets

 Ignoring tickets can lead to increased fines, car booting, mandatory court appearances, bench warrants, and suspension of your license.
 It can be costly and challenging to reinstate a suspended license, as well as may impact your ability to get to work.

 An unpaid parking ticket can even affect your credit score.
-The DMV may send your account to debt collections, which will reflect on your credit file, drop your credit score, and reduce your chances to qualify for a mortgage, car loan, or credit card.
+The DMV may send your account to debt collections, which will reflect on your credit file, drop your credit score, and reduce your chances of qualifying for a mortgage, car loan, or credit card.

 Should You Pay or Appeal Your Parking Ticket?